jacobffjensen/MiamiDS2020August/README.md

-# Miami DS Meet-Up June 3rd, 2020
+# Miami DS Meet-Up August 19th, 2020
 ## Overview

-In this session, we will be "Building Advanced Image Classifiers with PyTorch".
+In this session, we will dive into "Building Advanced Image Classifiers with PyTorch".
 We will build an image classifier that will be able to detect 5 different types of flowers using an actual vision dataset from Kaggle:

 https://www.kaggle.com/alxmamaev/flowers-recognition